Saraswati: Ramayana

-When Ravana, along with his brothers, Vibhishana and Kumbhakarna, performed a penance in order to propitiate Brahma, the creator deity offered each a boon.
+In the epic Ramayana, when the rakshasa brothers Ravana, Vibhishana and Kumbhakarna, performed a penance to propitiate Brahma, the creator deity offered each a boon.
 The devas pleaded with Brahma to not grant Kumbhakarna his boon.
 Brahma called upon his consort Saraswati, and instructed her to utter that which the devas desired.
 She acquiesced, and when the rakshasa spoke to invoke his boon, she entered his mouth, causing him to say, "To sleep for innumerable years, O Lord of Lords, this is my desire!".
 She then left his form, causing him to reflect upon his misfortune.